 This post is part two of my three-part series on secrets of successful leadership.
-(Here’s part one.)
 In this post I will focus on the need to be trusting and bold.
-Don’t work alone.
-Collaborate.
+Don’t work alone, but collaborate.
 Be ready to step up and do the grunt work.
 Be a director, but also be ready to take direction.
 Remember, great success comes from great collaborations.
 You don’t have to make it on your own.

 While techniques and methods are critical underpinnings of strong leadership, they are not its heart and soul.
-The difference between a technically good leader and a great leader is the actual passion, commitment, and care that goes into the role.
-Leaders have the ability to inspire and recognize that each person has something to offer.
+The difference between a technically good leader and a great leader is the actual passion, commitment, and caring that goes into the role.
+Leaders have the ability to inspire and recognize that each person has something to offer to the team process.
 Success is not a one-person show, but a collaborative effort.
-Stated another way, get out of a routine and take an approach that encourages creativity and cooperation.
+Stated another way, get out of a routine and take an approach that foments creativity and cooperation.
 So much more will come from the process when everyone on the team has an invested interest.
-A person who can garner enthusiasm, creativity, experimentation, and positivity from others is the greatest leader of all.
+One who can garner enthusiasm, creativity, experimentation, and positivity from others is the greatest leader of them all.

 Those who are involved feel wanted and integral.
 Those who feel wanted and integral feel important.
 Those who feel important, feel an obligation to contribute and make their very best effort.
 Those who are making a real concerted effort and applying themselves to a task are going to bring their best ideas and be the most creative.
-Those who are creative are going to find the best solution.
-Applying the best solution leads to the best results and usually makes the most money.
+Those who are creative are going to get to the best solution.
+And, applying the best solution gets the best results and usually makes the most money.